- Phi Theta Kappa- National Honors Society/Ivy Tech Community College 1992 & 2010

 - May 13, 2016- Graduated with honor’s from Indiana University East with a B.S. in Psychology

-- October 2017-Current- Began Master’s of Psychology of Addiction Counseling program at Aspen University
+- October 2017- Began Master’s program for Psychology and Addiction Counseling at Aspen University

 When I was nine years old, I was told by a doctor that I had a heart murmur.
 He said that I would never be able to have children, do any extra curricular activities, or become too excited.
 I chose not to believe him.
 I went on to run in cross country and trak from the ages 9-11, winning more than thirty ribbons and medals.
 I also had four children, and have lived a life that few might believe is true.